skyladfah/MajorStudio1_Qualitative/week_2/README.md

 <ul>
 <li>All animal has at least one threat</li>
 <li>Most of them have more than one threats</li>
 <li>The threats are varies according to each habitats.
-For example, the top forest threats are illegal wildlife trade, habitat loss and elephant conflict, while the top ocean threats are climate change, by catch and gas development.
+For example, the top forest threats are illegal wildlife trade, habitat loss and elephant conflict, while the top ocean threats are climate change, by catch and gas development.</li>
 </ul>

 ![image](00.jpg)

-### Design Prototype
+## Design Prototype

 ![image](01.jpg)